marceljar/Group_00/technical_details.md

 ## Front-End

 In its Front-End, the website uses Bootstrap 3.0 to create a responsive experience.
 Moreover, the JQuery library,  which is required by Bootstrap, is used to simplify the coding of number of AJAX calls.
 No other JavaScript libraries are used.

+## Developing Tools

+This website was developed using [Visual Studio Code](https://code.visualstudio.com/) with a Python and Remote-SSH extensions.
+[Postman](https://www.postman.com/) was used to test a number of HTTP requests in order to decouple back-end and front-end tasks.